Physician Assistant Studies Student Handbook

 Failure of Examinations and Remediation Process

 The course instructor will contact any student who receives a failing grade (grade less than 70) on a written exam, practical, or clinical encounter within five business (5) days of releasing the grades to the class to set up an appointment to discuss the failure.
 A one-on-one examination review will be scheduled, and during this review, the Strengths and Improvement Opportunity Report (SIO report) may be made available to the student.
-This report will provide information about the student's exam and topic/category/task area related to the incorrect questions.
+This report will provide information about the student's exam and the topic/category/task area related to the incorrect questions.

-The student will receive supplementary resources to facilitate proficiency in the information and a remediation assignment to demonstrate proficiency.
-The student should contact the instructor for any additional clarification regarding the remediation plan should they have questions.
+The student will receive supplementary resources to facilitate proficiency in the information, and a remediation assignment to demonstrate proficiency.
+The student should contact the instructor for any additional clarification regarding the remediation plan, should they have questions.
 Remediation should be completed before the next assessment in that course is administered.
 The grade on the remediation assessment will not change from the original assessment grade.
 Quizzes are exempt from remediation.
 See course syllabi for course-specific details.

 All students who received a grade between 70 to 79 should also meet with the instructor to discuss their performance.
-Remediation and re-assessment are not required for these students.
-Students who receive a score below 80 on an assessment are encouraged to also meet with their faculty advisor and/or the director of didactic education if different from the exam instructor.
+Remediation and reassessment are not required for these students.
+Students who receive a score below 80 on an assessment are encouraged to also meet with their faculty advisor and/or the Director of Didactic Education if different from the exam instructor.

 Remediation of a Final Examination